-The magic circle is a technique to start crochet projects that begin with a center circle and work in the round, like granny squares and when you crochet a hat from the crown to the brim.
 Many adorable amigurumi crochet projects begin with a magic circle.
 And it is magic!
-With this method, you work your crochet stitches into the circle and when the first row is complete, you just pull on the end thread and “Voila!” there is no center gap!
+With this method, you work your crochet stitches into the circle and when the first row is complete, you just pull on the end thread, and “Voila!” there is no center gap!
 This is sometimes referred to as the magic ring or the magic loop

 How do you do a Magic Circle

-This technique is often used for starting amigurumi projects, as well as granny squares and crocheting hats from the top to the brim.
+The magic circle technique is often used for starting amigurumi projects, as well as granny squares and crocheting hats from the top to the brim.

 Alternatives are doing chain stitches and then connecting the ends.
 This option doesn't form the nicely closed center like the magic circle.